 A typical financial aid package includes the Silver Tuition Scholarship, federal work study, and federal loans for those that qualify, which includes the Unsubsidized Loan and Graduate PLUS loan.

-Fall start students should accept their federal aid between May and the end of July
+Fall start students should accept their federal aid between May and the beginning of August.

 Spring start students should accept their federal aid by January